ManuMi68/MuLaNa2/README.md

 Muzzio Lab Neuroscience Analysis -2

 This is a set of statistical analysis codes written in R.
-It is oriented for the robust analysis of experimental designs, including on-way, two-way & three-way, between and Mixed.
+It is oriented to the analysis of experimental designs, both parametric ANOVA and Robust ANOVA, including on-way, two-way, three-way, and four-way between and within.
+On the other hand, Bayesian statistics and modeling-based analysis are also implemented.

 The data is included in the folder "NeuroSpatialData".